-As disclosed in the sub-section headed "Business Review" under the section headed "Chairman's Statement" in this report, the three principal businesses of the Group are smart community services, internet home furnishing and internet materials.
-The Company (1) provides smart community services including collection of property management fees, property repair and maintenance and other services through the HengTen Mimi APP; and (2) carries out internet home furnishing business and internet materials logistics business, which involves value-added information services such as e-commerce business (the "Restricted Business").
+As disclosed in the sub-section headed "Business Review" under the section headed "Chairman's Statement" in this report, during the Year the principal businesses of the Group are internet home furnishing and internet materials.
+The Company carries out internet home furnishing and internet materials business, which involves value-added information services such as e-commerce business (the "Restricted Business").
+Furthermore, in order to actively look for new business growth points, the Company announced the acquisition of all issued share capital in Virtual Cinema Entertainment Limited (the "Pumpkin Acquisition").
+The acquisition was subsequently completed in January 2021, following which the Group shall fully transform into an internet technology enterprise and progress on its streaming media business.
 As the Company is a company incorporated in Bermuda, it is classified as a foreign enterprise under the PRC laws, rules and regulations.